 When Should You Call in the Professionals?

-Cleaning all the frequently touched surfaces in your workplace can be a daunting task, especially during a global pandemic.
+Cleaning all the frequently touched surfaces in your workplace can be daunting, especially during a global pandemic.
 A professional COVID cleaning from Pegasus is the best choice for preventative decontamination.
-In addition to thoroughly cleaning and disinfecting frequently used surfaces using EPA-approved disinfectants, Pegasus performs hydrogen peroxide fogging, an effective form of decontamination that's used in hospitals.
+In addition to thoroughly cleaning and disinfecting frequently used surfaces using EPA-approved disinfectants, Pegasus performs hydrogen peroxide fogging, an effective form of decontamination used in hospitals.
 Your employees can feel confident returning to work when you’ve hired the best.
-Read more about the Pegasus SuperiorCleanTM approach.